usnistgov/iheos-toolkit2/xdstools2/src/main/webapp/toolkitx/testkit/tests/15808/readme.txt

 OneDocQuery - sends a FindDocuments stored query to the Initiating Gateway with the Patient ID for the single document submission.
 It shall return one DocumentEntry.
+The returned DocumentEntry.homeCommunityId shall match the configured value in the RG.

+OneDocGetDocuments - Depends on output of OneDocQuery.
+Send GetDocuments query passing DocumentEntry.entryUUID returned by OneDocQuery.
+The returned DocumentEntry.homeCommunityId shall match the configured value in the RG.

 TwoDocQuery - sends a FindDocuments stored query to the Initiating Gateway with the Patient ID for the two document submission.
 It shall return two DocumentEntries.

-OneDocGetDocuments - Depends on output of OneDocQuery.
-Send GetDocuments query passing DocumentEntry.entryUUID returned by OneDocQuery.
+Both of the returned DocumentEntry.homeCommunityId shall match the configured value in the RG.